-Overall, the report provides a conceptual framework for reporting on ACE in Australia in its totality, and is the first such framework.
+Overall, this report provides a conceptual framework for reporting on education in ACE providers in Australia in its totality, and is the first such framework.
 The report also provides contemporary baseline data on components of the framework against which future developments can be compared.

-The available data suggests ACE is playing an important role in educating many adult Australians and particularly the disadvantaged but ongoing support from governments is required to sustain and grow the ACE effort.
+The available data suggests ACE is playing an important role in educating many adult Australians and particularly the disadvantaged in learning but ongoing support from governments is required to sustain and grow the ACE effort.